metalefty/rubygem-fradium/README.md

 sqlite: "sqlite:///path/to/sqlite_database.sqlite"
 ```

-Profiles can be choose by `--profile` option.
+Profiles can be chosen by `--profile` option.
 Specify like `--profile=targetprofile`.
 If not specified, profile named `default` will be refered by default.
 Parameters defined in this config file are passed to [Sequel#connect](https://www.rubydoc.info/github/evanfarrar/opensprints/Sequel.connect) method as-is.

 ### Further usage